atet/flutter/README.md

 - Search for "Flutter"
 - Install Flutter extension by Dart Code (may also install other extension dependencies like Dart)
 - In the Command Palette (`CTRL+SHIFT+P`, it is **critical** to have the "`>`" character here), type "`> flutter`" and choose "`> Flutter: Run Flutter Doctor`"
-- A popup in the bottom-right will ask about Flutter SDK, click on "Locate SDK" and point it to `C:\Android\flutter` and it will start running
+- A popup in the bottom-right will ask about Flutter SDK, click on "Locate SDK" and point it to `C:\Android\flutter` and it will continue its diagnostic assessment
-- A new pane will open at the bottom showing console output, you should have the following [√] marks:
+- A new pane will open at the bottom showing console output, you should have the following `[√]` marks:

 ```
 [√] Flutter (REQUIRED)